-Our Iceland Ski Touring week explores the Troll Peninsula in Northern Iceland, which is fast gaining a reputation as a world class ski touring destination.
-The geology of Northern Iceland creates perfect ski terrain – with long, open and uniform slopes, covered in a well stabilized snowpack at this time of year.
+New Trip! – Our East Iceland Ski Touring week explores the remote Eastern Fjords of Iceland, which is a wonderful new ski touring destination.
+The geology of Iceland creates perfect ski terrain – with long, open and uniform slopes, covered in a well stabilized snowpack at this time of year.

 Skiing in Iceland

-The Troll Peninsula in Northern Iceland lies very close to the Arctic Circle.
+The Eastern Fjords of Iceland are one of the most picturesque parts of the country.
 Due to the geology of the region, the mountain sides are long and open and set at a perfect angle for skiing!
-For this reason (and the fact that the area receives so much snow) the Troll Peninsula is becoming recognised as a world class ski touring destination.
+For this reason (and the fact that the area receives so much snow) the region is becoming known as an excellent backcountry ski destination.

-Our accommodation during the trip is at a local hotel in the village of Siglufjörður.
+Our accommodation during the trip is at a local hotel in Fáskrúðsfjörður.
 This is a picturesque spot between the mountains and the sea, surrounded by lovely touring peaks in all directions.
-There are numerous excellent inland ski peaks on the peninsula too, as well as coastal summits offering descents right to the sea.
-The highest peaks in the region rise to over 1400m and boast small glaciers – due to the excellent spring snow pack at this time of year, it’s possible to gain height very efficiently and do a large amount of skiing each day.
+There are numerous excellent inland ski peaks in the area too, as well as coastal summits offering descents right to the sea.
+The highest peaks in the region rise to over 1200m – due to the excellent spring snow pack at this time of year, it’s possible to gain height very efficiently and do a large amount of skiing each day.

 Included in price